W427697/Discord-/docs/extensions.md

 Here we only add the decorator for the current set of stories for a given story kind.

-But, you can add a decorator **globally** and it'll apply to all the stories you create.
-This is how to add a such decorator.
+But, you can add a decorator **globally** and it'll be applied to all the stories you create.
+This is how to add a decorator like that.

 ```js
 import { configure, addDecorator } from '@kadira/storybook';